-Chia seeds have been used for centuries for their long-lasting energy, fiber, amino acids, and nutrients.
+Chia seeds have been used for centuries for their long-lasting energy, fiber and amino acids.

 Chia seeds are also known as salba grain or salvia hispanica.
-They’re native to Southern and Central Mexico and Guatemala.
-These seeds (derived from the whole plant/flower) were an important crop grown and used by the Aztecs for their health benefits.
-You could imagine why these were so popular and widely used with the Aztecs — the small size leads to easy transportation while packing significant nutrient density to nourish and fuel their bodies for long periods of time.
-These tiny water-loving seeds are loaded with nutrition and deserve the title “superfood”.
+They’re native to Southern and Central Mexico as well as Guatemala.
+These seeds (derived from the whole plant, specifically the flower) were an important crop grown and used by the Aztecs for their health benefits.

 Nutrient Breakdown of Chia Seeds:

-If using ground chia seeds and you have leftovers, store these in the freezer to help keep them fresh.
-Also, when purchasing in bulk, keep some in the pantry for everyday use and the rest in the freezer.
+When using ground chia seeds, if you have leftovers store these in the freezer to help keep them fresh.
+Also, when purchasing in bulk, keep some in the pantry for everyday use and the rest in the freezer!